manuelbomi/Enterprise-Kubernetes-Automation-with-Helm-ArgoCD---GitOps-for-DevOps-and-MLOps-Pipelines/README.md

 That is  where **Helm** comes in.

 Helm is often called the **“package manager for Kubernetes.”**

-It lets you bundle all your YAML configurations (Deployments, Services, Ingress, etc.) into a single **Helm chart** that can be versioned, parameterized, and deployed consistently across environments (Dev, Staging, Production).
+Helm lets you bundle all your YAML configurations (Deployments, Services, Ingress, etc.) into a single **Helm chart** that can be versioned, parameterized, and deployed consistently across environments (Dev, Staging, Production).

 ---